Sinha's spectral sequence for long knots in codimension one and non-formality of the little 2-disks operad: Computation of a differential in characteristic 2

-In this section, we set $n=4$ and $d=2$ and assume that the base field $\kk$ is of characteristic $2$.
-As is well-known, cohomology $H^*(\Conf_n(\RR^2))$ of the ordered configuration space of $n$ points is generated by elements $g_{ij}$ ($1\leq i<j\leq n$) which satisfy $(g_{ij})^2=0$ and the 3-term relation.
-This cohomology appears in the $E_1$-page of Sinha's spectral sequence.
-The element $g_{14}g_{23}+g_{13}g_{24}+g_{12}g_{34}$ is a cycle for $d_1$ in characteristic $2$.
-We consider $d_2$ of the corresponding element in $\CEE$.
-More precisely, we consider its projection to the truncated spectral sequence $tr_1\CEE$.
-Our computation is based on the well-known description of the differential of spectral sequence associated to a double complex in terms of zigzag of horizontal and vertical differentials.\\ We define three graphs in $\GG([5])$ as follows:
+In this section, we will prove part 1 of Theorem \ref{Tmain}.
+Throughout this section, we set $n=4$ and $d=2$ and assume that the base field $\kk$ is of characteristic $2$.
+By a straightforward computation, we see that the element in $\EE^{-4,2}_1$ is a cycle for the $d_1$-differential in characteristic $2$.
+We also see that the element in $\CEE^{-4,2}_1$ given by the same formula (\ref{EQch2}) is also a $d_1$-cycle (see the paragraphs after Lemma \ref{Lspec_seq2}).
+Actually it is enough to compute the corresponding differential of the projection of the element to the truncated sequence $tr_1\CEE$.
+The computation is based on the description of the differential given in Lemma \ref{Lbasic_spec}.
+We will apply this lemma to the double complex $(\TTH, \delta, d+(-1)^*\partial )$.
+We have $d+(-1)^*\partial =d+\partial$ since the characteristic is $2$. \\ We define three graphs in $\GG([5])$ as follows: